sebastien/tlang/IMPLEMENTATION.md

 size encoding to store the index of the key within that array.

-The goal being that operations of retrieval given a couple `(N,R)` or `(T,T)` are as fast as possible for values that have a lot of occurences.
+The goal being that operations of retrieval given a couple `(N,R)` or `(T,T)` are as fast as possible for values that have a lot of occurrences.

 These large matrices should be statically created based on a pre-established dictionary of available constraints.

+The implementation of such a data-structure/algorithm would be a good thing to do to identify which language would be best.